Noise-Aware Speech Separation with Contrastive Learning: Results

 \subsection{Effect of Patch-wise Contrastive Learning}

-Based on noise-speaker, we study the effect of patch-wise contrastive learning in Table~\ref{PCL}.
-As mentioned in Equation~\ref{equ6}, the query example $r_q^i$ and negative examples $r_n^j$ come from speech and noise, respectively, denoting the loss as $\mathcal{L}^{S\xrightarrow{}N}_{PCL}$.
-However, the query example can be sampled from noise representation and compared to the negative examples on speech representations, denoting the loss as $\mathcal{L}^{N\xrightarrow{}S}_{PCL}$.
-The results show that both the choices work but conflict to each other in a degree, and the best is with $\mathcal{L}^{S\xrightarrow{}N}_{PCL}$ only.
-We also conduct the ablation study from the balancing parameter $\lambda$ and the number of negative patches $M$ in each comparison.
-The results show that the best settings are as described previously.
+Based on ANO, we study the effect of patch-wise contrastive learning (PCL) in Table\ref{pcl}.
+As mentioned in Eq.\ref{equ7}, query example $r_q^i$ and negative examples $r_n^{i,j}$ are from speech and noise, respectively.
+In this case, loss is denoted as $\mathcal{L}^{s\xrightarrow{}n}_{pcl}$.
+However, query example can be from noise and vice versa, denoting the loss as $\mathcal{L}^{n\xrightarrow{}s}_{pcl}$.
+Results show that the best choice is $\mathcal{L}^{s\xrightarrow{}n}_{pcl}$, and the best balancing parameter $\lambda$ is $2$ instead of $1$, indicating that PCL works on ANO, and the number of negative patches $M$ are best set to $256$ instead of $1$, also indicating that why we choose more patches on noise representation, since if $M$ is $1$, it will regrades to a binary-classification, which not as much informative.